-Subsequent events have been evaluated by management through October 24, 2013, which the date the consolidated financial statements were available to be issued.
+In preparing these financial statements, the Corporation has evaluated events have been evaluated by management through October 30, 2014, which the date the consolidated financial statements were available to be issued.

-Note B - Land, Buildings, and Equipment
+3. Land, Buildings, and Equipment

 Land, buildings, and equipment are comprised of the following as of June 30: